GET DIRECTV

 What is the President’s Trophy?

 The President’s Trophy is the trophy awarded to the team that finishes the regular season with the highest total points.
-Last year, the Boston Bruins won the President’s Trophy, but were knocked out of the playoffs in the first round by the Florida Panthers.
+Last year, the New York Rangers won the President’s Trophy.
+This year, they failed to make the playoffs.

 Has the President’s Trophy Winner Ever Won the Stanley Cup?